flapjack/flapjack.io/Future-Data-Structures.md

 NB: This is implemented using [Sandstorm](https://github.com/ali-graham/sandstorm).
 Everything below is subject to confirmation, pending review.

-The following documentation just lists the data fields at the moment; more commentary regarding valid values etc. will be added soon.
+The following documentation just lists the data fields at the moment.

+NB: The internal flapjack message bus (queues between processor <-> notifier <-> message gateways) now operate by posting and retrieving ids of separately saved records.
+Instead of allowing for direct insertion onto those queues by internal agents, we could (if required) establish a translation pikelet which will create the relevant object.
+This decouples the internal representation from the external interface being offered.

+### TODO

-TODO: notification rule media/blackhole should be moved to 3 child objects, based on state
+* notification rule media/blackhole could be moved to 3 child objects, based on state

-TODO: Notification/Message should be persisted to Redis, the ID posted to the queue and deleted on pickup by the notifier/gateway.
-We may preserve the original JSON data format as a parallel means of passing messages to the gateways by external processes ("to notifier" is more of an internal concern).

 ### Data type definitions